 In addition, your choice of training provider does not affect the fee you pay for any Smart and Skilled qualification.

 If you're eligible for Smart and Skilled training and you are Aboriginal or Torres Strait Islander, a person with a disability or receive Australian Government welfare benefits, you and your dependants may be eligible for a fee exemption or concession when enrolling in a Smart and Skilled course.
 View fee exemptions and concessions for Smart and Skilled training.

 If you're a NSW-registered apprentice (or the employer of an apprentice), the fee you pay for the whole apprenticeship qualification will not be more than $2,000.

-From 2016, if you're a new-entrant trainee undertaking a traineeship on the NSW Skills List, your fee for the whole traineeship qualification will not be more than $1,000.
-View Smart and Skilled apprenticeship and traineeship qualifications.
+If you're a new-entrant trainee undertaking a traineeship on the NSW Skills List, your fee for the whole traineeship qualification will not be more than $1,000.

 To get a fee estimate for your preferred course, go to the Course Finder.